daudich/RBOpenMP/Readme.md

 Only the middle cell has moved.

+## How to Run

+* To build:
+  * make

+* To clean:
+  * make clean

 *Timing relies on OpenMP timing libraries.
 If compiled without OpenMP, time will always display -1 second.*